Inter-Basin SST Contrasts during a North Pacific Marine Heatwave: Co-occurring Mid-Latitude Pacific Cooling and North Atlantic Cold Anomaly

 Key Takeaways

-This visualization highlights an extraordinary contrast in global sea surface temperature anomalies (SSTA):
+This visualizations highlight an extraordinary contrast in global sea surface temperature anomalies (SSTA):

 Why this matters